 Do You Have Chronic Allergies or Illness?

 Another reason why your nose might cause snoring is that chronic allergies and illness could restrict the airways in the nose because of inflammation and mucus buildup.
-Of course, this can also lead to restriction anywhere in the airway, but since the nostrils are narrower, they tend to become constricted first.
+Of course, this can lead to restriction anywhere in the airway, but since the nostrils are narrower, they tend to become constricted first.

 Snoring Has a Whistling High-Pitched Sound

 The sound of snoring relates to the vibrating tissue.
 Smaller airways tend to create higher-pitched sounds.
-Think about a small instrument like a piccolo and the kinds of sounds it makes, compared to the sound of a larger instrument like a bassoon.
+Think about a small instrument like a piccolo and the sounds it makes, compared to the sound of a larger instrument like a bassoon.
 It’s the same with your airway.
 When your nostrils are vibrating, the sound is more likely to be higher-pitched.
 Vibration in the throat, which is a much broader air passage, tends toward a more bass, penetrating rumble.

 Don’t Waste Time and Money on Nasal Solutions

 You shouldn’t ignore snoring, especially if someone is complaining about it.
 Looking at these different aspects of nasal snoring should give you a good idea of whether your nose is responsible for your snoring or not.
-If your nose isn’t the problem, don’t waste time or money on snoring solutions that focus on the nose, such as nasal strips, or sprays.
+If your nose isn’t the problem, don’t waste time or money on snoring solutions in Detroit that focus on the nose, such as nasal strips, or sprays.
 Surgery is a good choice for deviated septum snoring or snoring caused by a broken nose.
 If your snoring isn’t likely linked to your nose, look at solutions designed to open up your throat, including oral appliances.

 To learn whether an oral appliance can improve your snoring, please call (248) 480-0085 today for an appointment with Detroit-area sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.